Notice

 Overview

-• Create notification endpoint for qualitynotifications/receive
+• Create a notification endpoint for qualitynotifications/receive

 • Create EDC assets